tcolar/captcha302/Readme.md

 ### What is this:

-This is a Captha generator for Fantom.
+This is a Captcha generator for Fantom.
 (Completely Automated Public Turing test to tell Computers and Humans Apart")

 It doesn't use FWT / SWT at all but creates the images in memory using [graphics302](https://bitbucket.org/status302/graphics302/).